cncf/clomonitor/docs/checks.md

 This check tries to determine if the project uses a dependency update tool, specifically [dependabot](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates) or [renovatebot](https://docs.renovatebot.com/configuration-options/).

 *This is an OpenSSF Scorecard check.
-For more details please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#dependency-update-tool) in the ossf/scorecard repository.*
+For more details, please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#dependency-update-tool) in the ossf/scorecard repository.*

 ### Maintained (from OpenSSF Scorecard)